Compact cameras for advanced photographers (pictures)

 Editors' note: This story was originally published on November 21, 2011, but is updated frequently to reflect more recent reviews and announcements.
-The latest update swaps out the now-unavailable Olympus XZ-2 from the best-value slot.
+The latest update adds the Sony Cyber-shot DSC-RX100 IV and context for the Ricoh GR II.

 It's a common complaint: You want the photo quality of a dSLR but find you're leaving the camera at home because it's so large.

-These dSLR complements come in two versions: ones with the traditional larger-than-average point-and-shoot design, and the interchangeable-lens models, which attain a more-svelte-than-dSLR profile by jettisoning the mirror-and-prism optical path, which is one factor that keeps dSLRs so large.
+These dSLR complements (or replacements) come in two versions: ones with the traditional larger-than-average point-and-shoot design, and the interchangeable-lens models (ILC), which attain a more-svelte-than-dSLR profile by jettisoning the mirror-and-prism optical path, which is one factor that keeps dSLRs so large.
 Of course, once you start adding on to the latter models, like tacking on an EVF and even a modest zoom lens, they start to get pretty big.
 Still, equipped with a kit pancake prime lens like the 17mm (Olympus) or 14mm (Panasonic), they remain quite pocketable.
-But they also tend to be quite expensive compared with the all-in-one models.
+But they also tend to be quite expensive compared with all-in-one models.

 Beyond the advanced controls you get with these cameras, their most

 defining aspect is sensor size.
 Once upon a time, a 1/1.7-inch sensor